Morning, Wednesday, 6th February 2019

 THIS EVENT IS CPD CERTIFIED

-Following the recent publication of the UK’s biological security strategy, attendees will also discuss the next steps for strengthening international collaboration on AMR, which is highlighted as a key strand of the strategy.
+Delegates will also discuss the next steps for strengthening international collaboration on AMR, which is highlighted as a main strand of the UK biological security strategy - and follows £30m funding made available by the Government to support the global fight against AMR.

-Sessions will examine the factors contributing towards resistance and the measures being taken by industry and healthcare professionals to encourage the responsible use of antibiotics, including attention to reimbursement models and how these might be altered to discourage the prescription and use of antibiotics.
+They will examine the measures being taken by industry and healthcare professionals to encourage the responsible use of antibiotics, including the impact of reimbursement models, and the use of antibiotics within farming and agriculture - looking at potential ways forward for developing a holistic approach to human, animal and environmental health.